UIS NorthStar Initiative

 Tactics to help achieve this strategy include:

-• Hiring Freeze: In place as of September 2024, all requested positions and salary increases must first be reviewed by the Strategic Staffing Committee, comprised of the chancellor and vice chancellors, before being approved to post.
+• Hiring Slowdown: In place as of September 2024, all requested positions and salary increases must first be reviewed by the Strategic Staffing Committee, comprised of the chancellor and vice chancellors, before being approved to post.
 Hiring managers are encouraged to think creatively and carefully about how to approach vacancies before requesting a position be filled.

 One-color icon of a rolled up diploma, tied in the middle.